Research

 For anyone interested in dieting and weight loss, I hope that all of you will find something interesting in these pages.
 I have listed the books I most recommend for each of the medical conditions and you may well find some of the obesity articles as interesting as I have done.

 One of the postings has to be the Newburgh & Johnson 1930 article, which is generally credited as being the start of the calorie theory.
-I refer to this on P33 of “Stop Counting Calories & Start Losing Weight”.
+I refer to this in “Stop Counting Calories & Start Losing Weight”.
 I spent a week in Feb 2008, with a fellow researcher, dissecting this article line by line, trying to understand how this article led to such conviction that counting calories is the answer to weight loss.
 Have a look yourself and see if you think an experiment done on one person (the main content of the article) justifies what we have gone on to take as gospel ever since.